This concert has already taken place!

 Instrumentalisten der Hochschule für Musik und Theater Hamburg

-music director Johannes Harneit
+musical director Johannes Harneit

 Philipp Stölzl staging, stage design